 Do you have a your morning routine?
 If so, what is it?

-If not, then consider adopting one.
-Take inspiration from other routines, and perhaps from some of the things you’ve read above.
+If not, then take inspiration from other routines or perhaps from some of the things you’ve read above.
 But remember to make it yours.
-Who knows, one day all us may read about your routine in Forbes magazine :)
+Who knows, one day all us may read about your routine in Forbes magazine 🙂